 Is Grain-Free Food Bad For My Dog?

-And what it has to do with his heart ❤️
+And what it has to do with his heart health ❤️

 You might’ve heard a lot of hype around grain-free dog food being good for your pup, but it turns out it’s not the best diet for most dogs.

-Grain-free dog food is actually intended for pets with a grain allergy or intolerance.
-This isn’t a problem for most dogs, so there’s really no benefit for them to eat grain-free dog food.
+Grain-free dog food is actually intended for pets with a grain allergy or intolerance, which isn’t a problem for most dogs.

-And since it’s been linked to heart disease, a regular diet of grain-free food can even do more harm than good.
+And since it’s been linked to heart disease, a regular diet of grain-free food can potentially do more harm than good.

 Grain-free is a dog diet trend that plays into the concerns of health-conscious pet parents, with grain-free food options often being presented as a healthier alternative to their grain-containing counterparts.

-Dog food with grains included, however, is actually recommended by most vets, since they make your dog’s diet well-balanced.
+Dog food with grains included, however, is actually recommended by most vets for dogs who don’t have grain allergies, since they make a dog’s diet well-balanced.

 “As a veterinarian, I recommend that dogs eat diets that contain grains,” Dr. Bustamante told The Dodo.
 “Science has shown that dogs should have grains in their diets and that they can digest them well.
 In fact, when pets have an upset stomach, giving them boiled rice or pasta can help their symptoms!”